The Corporate Parenting Board (the Board) will assist Dorset

 with the corporate parenting principles’.

-and its partners for their role in the delivery of services and statutory
+council and its partners for their role in the delivery of services and

-responsibilities to looked after children and care leavers as recommended in
+statutory responsibilities to looked after children and care leavers as

-management information from the council and its partners, in order to monitor
+quantitative management information from the council and its partners, in order

-performance effectively against outcomes and track delivery of promises and
+to monitor performance effectively against outcomes and track delivery of

 The Board will ensure young people know how their voice,